whashi44/lindemann/README.md

 ## Feature
-- Load all the dump file with specified file extension
+- Batch computing
 - Obtain atom coordinates from ovito pipeline
-- Perform computation using numpy with matrix operation to improve calculation speed
+- Perform computation using numpy
+- Vectorizatoin to optimizae the computation speed
-- Progress bar to indicate the progress
+- Progress bar for easy to understand progress
-- File name extraction using regular expression to obtain temperature value form file name if the file name is set up accordingly.
+- File name extraction using regular expression to obtain temperature value form file name (proper set up for file name is required)
-- GUI to simplify the process of calculation
+- GUI to simplify the use
+- matplotlib integration for basic plotting
+- saving the lindemann index into a txt file for future usage
 - Additional features will be implemented in the future

 ## Motivation